li3zhen1/sociolinguistics-greeting-analysis/documents/final.typ

 @Liu_2016 and @House_2022 focus specifically on the comparison between English and Chinese greetings.
 Liu underscores the significance of greetings in social identity and cross-cultural communication, while House addresses the challenges Chinese learners of English face due to pragmatic differences in greeting conventions.
 House's inclusion of empirical studies adds depth to our understanding of these challenges.

-@Bobgan_2000 and @曲卫国_2001 contribute to the understanding of demographic and linguistic specifics.
-Bobgan explores the influence of age and gender on responses to greetings in English, while 曲卫国 offers a detailed analysis of the linguistic form, topic, and pragmatic constraints of Chinese greetings, highlighting their openness, convertibility, and diversity.
+@曲卫国_2001 contribute to the understanding of demographic and linguistic specifics.
+He offers a detailed analysis of the linguistic form, topic, and pragmatic constraints of Chinese greetings, highlighting their openness, convertibility, and diversity.

 Overall, these works collectively offer a comprehensive view of the sociolinguistic and pragmatic aspects of greetings in Chinese and English, emphasizing historical evolution, comparative analysis, and the influence of social and cultural factors on these everyday linguistic practices.